Conditional Hierarchical Bayesian Tucker Decomposition for Genetic Data Analysis: Models

 \subsection{Conditional Bayesian Tucker Decomposition}

-We start by defining the tensor decomposition for a counting tensor.
-In this decomposition, we assume that there is no hierarchy among the decomposed groups.
-This model details how the Bayesian Tucker decomposition is constructed and performed, i.e., which quantities the core tensor and factor matrices represent.
-In the context of our applications to ASD and cancer, this model decomposes a tensor of the count of each patients' genetic variants and pathways as the mixture of each patients' genetic variant and pathway groups, the mixture of genetic variants in each genetic variant group, and the mixture of pathways in pathway groups.
-Thus, it determines groups of genetic variants and pathways.
-In addition, it provides proportions of genetic variant groups and pathway groups to which each patient belongs, as well as the proportion of each genetic variant within the genetic variant groups and pathways within the pathway groups.
-The assumption is that no hierarchy is present among the groups.
+First, we define our tensor decomposition for a counting tensor without a hierarchical structure.
+In the context of applications to ASD and cancer, this model depicts each patient as a mixture of genetic variant and pathway groups, the mixture of genetic variants in each genetic variant group, and the mixture of pathways in pathway groups.
+These groups can then be analyzed to find patterns and markers of risk factors.